ebtrader/corefinta1/MYSQL_README.txt

 type a regular password that you will use in DBHelper to access the servers

 remember to change client ID when doing more than one ticker

+upload dump file in Server\Data Import

+go to Schema to see new Schema (down below tabs)